VincentZalzal/vzalzal-blog/content/posts/cpp-templates-a-language-in-the-language.md

 ---
-title: "C++ templates: a language in the language"
+title: "C++ Templates: A Language in the Language"
 date: 2019-09-09T09:06:28-04:00
 tags: [templates, SFINAE, speculative, readability]
 ---